 Not only was the gathering at Tobacco Dock on May 19 the first time in two years that I've ventured away from my home office cocoon and out into the wider world of work, but it was also the first time since the pandemic that I'd been on an airplane, stayed in a hotel, or ridden the subway.
 (Sorry, I mean the Underground.
 I'm a New Yorker at heart.)

-And from what I surmised from all of the happy faces I saw, I wasn't the only one delighted to be braving entrance into our (almost? please?) post-Covid world.
-And I clearly wasn't alone in being thrilled to be back among friends and colleagues.
+And from from all of the happy faces I saw, I could tell that I wasn't the only one thrilled to be braving entrance into our (almost? please?) post-Covid world.
+Being back among friends and colleagues was a thrill for everyone in attendance.
 There was a joy in the air that I don't remember ever seeing at a professional event — aside from when the bar opens.

 I'm really glad I was there, and I hope you were, too!
-And if you weren't there then you were surely missed.
-Don't make that mistake again!
+And if you weren't, then don't make that mistake again!

 Welcome to VOICES London 2022

-The day opened with a warm welcoming address from Adam Brayford, the Staffbase Director of Internal Communications, whose engaging online persona was unsurprisingly even more animated IRL.
-His enthusiasm made him the perfect host for the day, personifying the example of how nothing beats interaction with a living, breathing, human being loosened from the confines of a flat, rectangular screen.
+VOICES London 2022 opened with a warm welcoming address from Adam Brayford, the Staffbase Director of Internal Communications, whose engaging online persona was unsurprisingly even more animated IRL.
+His enthusiasm made him the perfect host for the day, personifying the example of how nothing beats interaction with a living, breathing, human being.
 On this note, Adam greeted the crowd of around 150 attendees by happily acknowledging that, “We’re back, realizing all the magic that can happen when meeting in person.”